saaieee/sp512023-cp3402-grp-n/site.md

     - Submit.

 ## Posts
 These are the dynamic posts that we can add, modify, or remove regularly.
-These posts are linked by two of the five static pages, About and Classes.
+These posts are linked by two of the five static pages, Home and Classes.

-### About Posts
+### Home Posts
-There are two posts within the About page:
+There are two posts within the Home page:
 - News.
 - Events and Promotions.